-First, the Per-TN provider may simply agree to implement aggregate-based routing as described in Section 4.
+First, the Per-TN provider may simply agree to implement aggregate-based routing as described in Section 5.

 The second alternative is to transform the aggregate data into a per-TN representation.
 In the basic case, the per-TN SP receives the aggregate data and then creates individual TN records in its routing server based on that data.
 For example, if an AOCN to SBC IP address mapping is provided, the per-TN SP uses LERG and NPAC data to map the AOCN into the set of TNs the aggregate SP is offering for IP traffic exchange.
 This involces determining from the LERG the set of NPA-NXXs and/or thousands blocks under the AOCN, creating a record for each TN, then removing records for numbers that have ported or pooled away from the aggregate SP and adding records for numbers ported or pooled into an LRN that is associated (has an NPA-NXX with the code holder AOCN of the aggregate SP).
 It is the responsibility of the Per-TN SP to update the record set based on changes in the LERG or NPAC.
-Not that the expanded data set may include records for unallocated numbers.
+Note that the expanded data set may include records for unallocated numbers.
 Except for misdials, these records would not be accessed.

 The expansion described above could also be performed by a third party, either on behalf of the per-TN SP or the aggregate SP depending on business arrangements.